domingobishop/tibbalds/README.md

 # tibbalds
-A 'blank canvas' for designing and developing creative Wordpress themes.
+A Wordpress theme for Tibbalds.
-I built this theme as a starting point for my development projects and is crafted to meet my development requirements and work flow.
-It has most of the basic functionality with Bootstrap under the hood.
+The theme is built and crafted to meet user requirements and accessibility web standards.
+It utilises Wordpress's functions, hooks, classes and methods with Bootstrap under the hood.